 In these lessons, I want to share with you the ways you can make your writing and publishing life easier by stepping back, evaluating where you are in the process, and making some key decisions that will help you publish correctly and professionally with as little stress as possible.

 Most authors skip steps and later wish they hadn’t.
 I understand the rush to publish, but your readers certainly will not, and they are not shy about writing negative book reviews.

 Avoid the rush to publish, understand your reader and the marketplace in which you're selling, create a quality book, and avoid negative book reviews due to sloppy editing.

-Most authors who have come to me for a do-over admit that they wished they hadn't rushed to publish, and shared their work with early readers to get feedback.
+Most authors who have come to me for a do-over say they wished they hadn't rushed to publish.
+They know they should have shared their work with early readers to get feedback.
 This is called beta publishing.

 You'll learn about early publication with beta readers later in this course.